-An additional way to find irrelevant documents with clustering is examining unclustered documents.
+An additional way to find irrelevant documents with clustering is by examining unclustered documents.
 Often, these documents were not pulled into cluster groups because they do not have enough searchable or relevant data.
 Groups of unclustered documents are often irrelevant and can be culled.

 Clustering can also be leveraged during the document review phase.
 Setting up a dashboard with cluster visualization to look at responsive documents allows you to quickly see if there are certain clusters that are consistently marked as not responsive.
 Clicking on the cluster you want to analyze will breakdown the responsiveness for that cluster.
 If a cluster contains only irrelevant documents you can hone into that cluster to analyze if the remaining untagged documents within that cluster are irrelevant.

-The textual near duplicate similarity percentage will give you an accurate similarity measure of documents in a group.
+The textual near-duplicate similarity percentage will give you an accurate similarity measure of documents in a group.
 The higher the percentage the more similar the document is.
-As you begin culling data and identifying documents that are not relevant you can use the near duplicates feature to pull in all documents with a high textual near duplicate similarity percentage and mass code them.
+As you begin culling data and identifying documents that are not relevant you can use the near-duplicates feature to pull in all documents with a high textual near-duplicate similarity percentage and mass code them.
 Note: It is important to analyze that the documents are similar enough to the principle document to apply the same coding.

 Have a big document review?
 We can help.
 Learn more about our managed review services.